trapexit/mergerfs/mkdocs/docs/config/fuse_msg_size.md

 * `fuse_msg_size=UINT|SIZE`
 * Defaults to `1M`
+* Performance improvements often peak at about `4M`

 FUSE applications communicate with the kernel over a special character
 device: `/dev/fuse`.
 A large portion of the overhead associated with